artemsheludko/flexible-jekyll/_posts/2020-07-05-can-transceiver.markdown

 specific set of parts, it is very helpful to have a library  with those parts instead of finding or manually creating schematic symbols and footprints.
 The Altium library I use can be found [here](https://github.com/actiBMS/JLCSMT_LIB).
-The library does not have all the parts in JLC library but saves much of the work of finding the appropriate footprints.
+The library does not have all the parts in the JLC library but saves much of the work of finding the appropriate footprints.
 To accommodate the manufacturing constraints of different PCB fabricators, Altium has the Design Rule Check (DRC) feature.
 The design rules define when the check returns errors such as un-routed nets or clearance problems.
 Setting up design rules that match the capabilities of JLCPCB ensures that JLC PCB will be able to produce the board you design.
-Luckily, these rules do not need to be entered manually.
+Fortunately, these rules do not need to be entered manually.
 There is a [repository on GitHub](https://github.com/ayberkozgur/jlcpcb-design-rules-stackups), which has design rule files tailored to JLC PCB.
 I imported the design rules for a two layer board (since the CT is two layer) by following the tutorial in the [Altium